DFINITY-Education/web-development/module-3.md

 ### Code Understanding

 Now let's take a look at our frontend assets, which are all stored in the `frontend` directory.
 Notice that we exclusively use `.jsx` files here, which are a variation of `.js` files that extend React functionality.
-You can read more about this file type and it's properties on the [React page](https://reactjs.org/docs/introducing-jsx.html).
+You can read more about this file type and its properties on the [React page](https://reactjs.org/docs/introducing-jsx.html).

 #### `index.jsx` & `app.jsx`